-In most instances we can use a borrower’s TAV in lieu of an appraisal for refinances (except for purchases which require an appraisal).
-Get up to $250,000, depending on your loan to value (LTV).
+In most instances we can use a borrower's TAV in lieu of an appraisal for refinances (except for purchases which require an appraisal).
+Get up to $400,000, up to 75% combined loan to value (CLTV).
 So instead of waiting 2 weeks for an appraisal and worrying about value and other surprises, go with the TAV HELOC.

 - A Cash Out That’s E-Z — Investor cash-out loans can carry a hefty pricing add-on and can be a big deterrent to a borrower when they refinance, especially if the cash-out portion is relatively small.